espocrm/documentation/docs/development/metadata/app-web-socket.md

 *string[]*

-Parameters passed with within a WebSocket topic.
+Parameters passed within a topic.
 E.g. the topic name `myGroupName.myCustomName.Account.someId`.
 This makes a topic name unique for a specific record.
 For global events, omit this parameter.

 ### accessCheckCommand